kiranbaddi/up42-task/.documentation/Challenge.md

 ## Local Development

-- [ ] Install the application locally and test it with S3 for quick feedback
+- [ X ] Install the application locally and test it with S3 for quick feedback
-- [ ] Containerize the applicaiton
+- [ X ] Containerize the applicaiton
-- [ ] Write a Docker-compose file running the application and minio in the same network the for faster iteratino
+- [ X ] Write a Docker-compose file running the application and minio in the same network the for faster iteratino
-- [ ] Create Kubernetes Manifests for the application and deploy locally on kind cluster
+- [ X ] Create Kubernetes Manifests for the application and deploy locally on kind cluster
 - [ ] Create Helm chart.
 - [ ] Create Terraform Configuration for the helm chart.